mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 I saved 50 points this way to inspect, available in [`test-data-w-responses.json`](https://github.com/mohummedalee/instruction-tuning-gemma-2b/output/test-data-w-responses.json).
 I list a few examples here.

-For the instruction `What is a positive adjective for describing a relationship?`, the IT-ed model's response is:
+For example, for the input *"What is a positive adjective for describing a relationship?"*, the instrunction tuned model's response is:

 ```
 A positive adjective for describing a relationship is "harmonious".
 A harmonious relationship is one that is characterized by mutual respect,
-understanding, and cooperation... (truncated)
+understanding, and cooperation... [truncated]
 ```

 Meanwhile, the base model's response is: